 You’re Married.
 Married people share a life with one another, but also share financial obligations.
 If you died suddenly, would your surviving spouse have enough money to pay for your final expenses and buy time to adjust to a new way of life?
-Life insurance can help ensure that these financial goals will be met.
+Life insurance can help ensure that immediate (and important) financial needs will be met.

 You’re Married With Kids.
 Having kids is the most obvious reason to own life insurance.
 If you and your income were suddenly gone, would your spouse and kids be okay financially?
 Life insurance replaces lost income to help make sure those who depend on you will be provided for, no matter what life throws your way.

 You’re a Single Parent.
 As a single parent, you're the caregiver, breadwinner, cook, chauffeur, and so much more.
 You need to make doubly sure that you have safeguarded your children’s future in case you are no longer there to care for them.
 Make sure you have enough life insurance and designate who will take care of your children in case the unthinkable were to happen.

 You’re a Stay-at-Home Parent.
 Just because you don't bring home a paycheck doesn't mean you don't make contributions to your family that would be expensive to replace.
 If you were no longer there, could your spouse afford to pay someone to provide the childcare, transportation, cleaning, cooking and other household responsibilities that you handle every day?

 You’re Approaching Retirement.
 The kids may be gone and the mortgage paid off, but that doesn't mean Social Security or your savings will necessarily take care of everything that lies ahead.
 If you died tomorrow, would your financial strategy -- without insurance -- enable your spouse to maintain the lifestyle that the two of you worked so hard to achieve?